Dining Alfresco Is Better When Done This Way

 - Move your umbrella and chairs to a grassy area.
 If you don’t have movable chairs, spread out an old quilt or bedspread to create your picnic area.

-A simple white cloth and napkins will make you feel like you are enjoying reserved outside seating at a chic French bistro.
+A simple white tablecloth and napkins will make you feel like you are enjoying reserved outside seating at a chic French bistro.

-Keep the meal simple.
+Keep the Meal Simple

 - Keep a few pieces of your “good stuff” in your “alfresco basket”.
 It will be effortless to heighten the elegant factor to your outdoor tablescape.